giselle-ferreira/my-links/README.md

 <br/>

 >## About
-Project of a social-linking website, developed in React and Styled Components, mainly to get to know more about Styled-Components.
+Project of a social-linking website, developed in React and Styled Components.
+I decided to create the project so I could focus on practicing with Styled-Components, but also so I could practice more with React, and its architecture.

 <br/>